 - Internal Medicine: Digestive Disorders, Wound Care, Infectious Diseases and Pulmonary - 3 weeks

 - Oncology / Josephine Ford Cancer Institute - 2 weeks

 - Neuroscience/ ALS - 2 weeks

 During the Mid-Term review clinical supervised practice learning experience Dietetic Interns address the nutritional needs and the educational needs of all patients on modified diets and/or receiving enteral nutrition.
 This learning experience is a mid-program evaluation of basic competencies and the nutrition therapy competencies for registered dietitian nutritionist education.
-This is accomplished through the use of the audit process to evaluate the intern's ability to complete/individualize the nutritional Care Process, ability to calculate and document nutrient intake analyses, initial nutrition notes and follow-up notes with nutritional plans of care, the ability to gather and assess pertinent information during patient visitation/meal rounds, the ability to take diet histories and the ability to perform patient/family education.
+This is accomplished through the use of the audit process to evaluate the intern's ability to complete/individualize the nutritional Care Process; ability to calculate and document nutrient intake analyses; ability to document initial nutrition notes and follow-up notes with nutritional plans of care; the ability to gather and assess pertinent information during patient visitation/meal rounds; the ability to take diet histories; the ability to perform patient/family education; and the ability to complete nutrition focused physical exams.
 A mini peer review audit is also completed along with a re-take and evaluation of the Basic Clinical Skills Test.